Quantum Bayesian Inference in Quasiprobability Representations: Acknowledgments

 \section{Acknowledgments}

 This research was supported by the National Research Foundation and the Ministry of Education, Singapore, under the Research Centres of Excellence programme (till 6 December 2022); and by the National Research Foundation, Singapore, and A$^*$Star under the CQT Bridging Grant (from 7 December 2022 onwards).
-We also thank Zaw Lin Htoo and Eugene Koh for helpful discussions.
+We also thank Arthur Parzygnat, Jacopo Surace, Zaw Lin Htoo and Eugene Koh for helpful discussions.